noamraph/nix-pills/pills/20-basic-dependencies-and-hooks.md

 ## Next pill\...

-\...I\'m not sure!
+\...I'm not sure!
 We could talk about the additional dependency types and hooks which cross compilation necessitates, building on our knowledge here to cover stdenv as it works today.
 We could talk about how nixpkgs is bootstrapped.
 Or we could talk about how `localSystem`